-A line segment from a vertex of a triangle to the side opposite the vertex and is perpendicular to the opposite side is called an altitude.
-The side that is perpendicular to the altitude is called a base of the triangle.
+A line segment from a vertex of a triangle to the side opposite the vertex that is perpendicular to the opposite side is called an altitude.
+The side that is perpendicular to the altitude is called the base of the triangle.
 In triangle ABC below, line segment CD is an altitude, and side AB is a base.

 It is common to name the sides of a triangle based on its opposing angle.
 This often involves the use of upper-case and lower-case letters to name an angle and its opposing side.
 Refer to △ABC above as an example.
 Side BC is opposite of angle A, so it is labeled as side a.